What is endometriosis?

 - Danazol and GnRH analog are hormone shots that stop your periods.
 This gives your uterus a break from a buildup of tissue.
-Unfortunately, these shots have side effects similar to menopause, such as hot flashes and vaginal dryness.
-Danazol may cause acne or unwanted facial hair.
-A daily estrogen pill can reduce the side effects of GnRH analog.
+Unfortunately, these shots have side effects similar to menopause.
+These include hot flashes, vaginal dryness, and unwanted facial hair.
+Taking a daily estrogen pill can reduce these side effects.

 Birth control pills, danazol, and GnRH analogs are taken for 6 to 9 months.
 During that time, your pain should get better.
 However, it may come back if you stop taking the medicine.

 Your doctor may recommend a procedure.
 It could be surgery or a diagnostic laparoscopy.
 In this procedure, the doctor removes the endometrial tissue that has grown outside of your uterus.
-Another procedure is a hysterectomy.
-Severe cases may require this type of surgery.
-The doctor would remove your uterus, and sometimes ovaries.
+As a last resort, your doctor may recommend a hysterectomy.
+This is would be the surgical removal of your uterus, and sometimes ovaries.

 Living with endometriosis

 Endometriosis can make it harder to get pregnant.
 You may need surgery and/or fertility treatments to help.
 Talk to your doctor if you plan to become pregnant.
-They may advise you to start now.
+Your doctor may advise you to not put it off.
 The condition can get worse with age, so your chances of getting pregnant lessen over time.
 Usually, symptoms go away while you’re pregnant.
 Do not take prescription medicine when you’re trying to get pregnant.

-Some studies have found that endometriosis may put you at a higher risk of getting ovarian cancer.
+Some studies have suggested that endometriosis may put you at a higher risk of getting ovarian cancer.
 However, the overall risk is low.
 Endometriosis often goes away or becomes milder with menopause.
 Until menopause, medicine and/or surgery may be able to help with symptoms.